 “I am moving on,” he announced.
 He appeared young, light, happy.
 Around 12, which was around the time he’d last been “normal” and free of schizophrenia; yet his manner and voice was older, the ironic tone of his 20s was there.

 “Oh,” I said.
 It all clicked into sense; at least in the dream.
 “So this is goodbye for now.”
 Time didn’t matter here.
 I told myself we would all meet up in the end; it was all perspective, points in time were illusory, and anyway, he looked happy.

 There was a hug and a joke shared about chicks and chickens that only made sense in the dream but not here; it included the implication that he was familiar with the relationship between myself and my daughter, and that all three of us knew it.

 I noticed that he was unabashedly hugging my father–something that had not been practised in our “real” lives.
 My father’s “placeholder” in the dream was passive–he was there but not fully present, something I understood as common in this space where some of us may visit without lucidity.
-(My mum not being there was also easily understood–she is as asleep and fearful as one can be, and also has her mind physically scrambled by Alzheimer’s.)
+(My mum not being there was also easily understood–Alzheimer’s and fear.)

 I was reluctant to leave but conscious that not much else could be said.
 I wished my brother well, then wondered about my father being there.